-- (1) Insured, registered or securities held by the entity or its agent (bank trust department) in the entity's name (name of the Authority) - (2) Uninsured and unregistered, with securities held by the counterparty's trust department or agent in the entity's name. - (3) Uninsured and unregistered, with securities held by the counterparty, or by its trust department or agent but not in the entity's name.
+- (1) Insured, registered or securities held by the entity or its agent (bank trust department) in the entity's name (name of the Authority). - (2) Uninsured and unregistered, with securities held by the counterparty's trust department or agent in the entity's name. - (3) Uninsured and unregistered, with securities held by the counterparty, or by its trust department or agent but not in the entity's name.

-During the year ended June 30, 1999, deposits and investments of the Authority were similar to those on hand at June 30, 1999 with respect to credit risk.
+During the year ended June 30, 2000, deposits and investments of the Authority were similar to those on hand at June 30, 2000 with respect to credit risk.

 The Authority's deposits include bank certificates of deposit that have a remaining maturity at time of purchase of one year or less and shares in U.S. Government money market funds.
-Investments consist of nonparticipating interest earning investment contracts and repurchase agreements with remaining maturities at the time of purchase of less than one year.
+Investments in nonparticipating interest earning investment contracts and repurchase agreements have remaining maturities at the time of purchase of less than one year.
+Because of the dates they were purchased, the market value of the U.S. Government Agency Investments approximates their carrying value at June 30, 2000.